PFAS in Nevada

 Are PFAS regulated in Nevada or nationally?

-PFAS in drinking water is not regulated at this time.
-On March 14, 2023, the U.S. Environmental Protection Agency (EPA) announced the proposed National Primary Drinking Water Regulation (NPDWR) for six PFASs including:
+Yes, PFAS are newly regulated contaminants in drinking water.
+On April 10, 2024, the U.S. Environmental Protection Agency (EPA) announced the final National Primary Drinking Water Regulation (NPDWR) for six PFAS including:

 *MCL = Maximum Contaminant Level - The highest level of a contaminant that is allowed in drinking water.